 Applications require a $50 non-refundable application fee, which can be dropped off in the Spiegel Center for Global and International Programs office.
 Once students are accepted into a program, they must submit a $600 deposit within 30 days of their acceptance.
 This $600 deposit will hold your spot in the program and will be applied to your semester charges.

 For RWU-affiliated programs, the application process is also straightforward but will vary from institution to institution.
 Rest assured that the Spiegel Center for Global and International Programs staff will assist you in completing all necessary paperwork.

 For most of the RWU study abroad programs, both our own flagship programs and the affiliated programs, students will pay normal semester tuition in addition to a comprehensive fee (which includes room, board, health insurance and other fees).

 *There are some program exceptions where students will be billed directly by the affiliate and pay the affiliate directly based on their cost structure.
-Currently the SEA Semester program is the only such program.*
+Please consult the Spiegel Center for details.*

 Students are advised to consult with the Spiegel Center to obtain the most up-to-date program costs.

 In addition, students are responsible for the cost of airfare, books, lab materials and site-visit fees.
 Health insurance and activities fees are included in the comprehensive fee.
 An overload charge will be incurred for 18 or more credit hours.

 Students need to budget independently for optional and extracurricular activities, including personal travel and spending money.
 Also, knowledge of the current exchange rates in relation to the local currency of where you will be studying will help you budget effectively.

 Please consult with the Financial Aid office to determine how your particular aid will be affected by a semester abroad.

 Tuition remission and tuition exchange does not apply to most study abroad programs.
 Please consult with the Spiegel Center for further information.